-Optionally, you can click Run once to test your webhook before publishing.
-After clicking Run once, open Survey123 and submit a survey, ensuring you use the condition that you defined in the webhook.
-Verify that the email arrives to the recipient.
+Optionally, you can click Run once to test your webhook.
+After clicking Run once, open Survey123 and submit a survey, ensuring that the survey response satisfies the filter condition.
+Confirm that the recipient receives the email.

-To learn more ways to use Survey123 as a trigger in your workflows see Integromat.
+To learn additional ways to use Survey123 as a trigger in your workflows, see Integromat Survey123 integrations.

-Microsoft Flow is a webhook service provided in the Microsoft Office 365 platform.
+Microsoft Power Automate (previously Microsoft Flow) is a webhook service provided in the Microsoft Office 365 platform.

-- Select My flows in the page side menu.
+- Select Create from the page side menu.

-- The first step to creating your flow is to select a trigger.
-Type Survey123 in the search bar, which returns options for potential triggers.
+- Type Survey123 in the search bar.
 Select When a survey response is submitted.

 You have now set up the trigger for your webhook.
 However, for the webhook to perform any actions with this trigger, your process needs more steps.

-- Click the leftmost text box to open a dialog box to select any field in your feature service.
+- Click the leftmost text box to open a dialog box to select a question or property from your survey.
 Select the survey question you want to use to qualify your survey.

-- The middle text box is a drop-down menu to select the condition on which to trigger.
+- The middle text box is a drop-down menu where you select the condition on which to trigger.
 Since you're looking for an exact response, select is equal to.

-- In the rightmost text box, type the value for the question on which you want to send a notification.
+- In the rightmost text box, type the value for the question for which you want to send a notification.

-- You want to send an email only if the condition is fulfilled, so click Add an action in the If yes box.
+- Click Add an action in the If yes box.
 The If no box remains blank.

-- Multiple mail services have available connectors and can be used in this scenario.
-For this exercise, select Office 365 Outlook - Send an email.
+- For this exercise, select Office 365 Outlook - Send an email (V2).

 - Sign in to the mail service with your credentials, if your credentials are not already saved.

-- Only the To field of your email is required for the connector.
-Fill in the rest in a way that will be easily recognizable and that contains relevant information.
-The dialog box that appears when you select a text box allows you to insert the contents of the survey response as necessary.
+The Dynamic content dialog box that appears when you select a text box allows you to insert content from the survey response as necessary.